 You bear the cost of running and maintaining your hosting account.
 You will be required to bear the cost of maintaining your website annually.

-You will take responsibility for optimizing your site, build its structure and boost its visibility
+You will take responsibility for optimizing your site, building its structure and boosting its visibility

 2. Launch With a Free Google My Business Website